pyeventsourcing/esdbclient/README.md

 The `get_projection_statistucs()` method can be used to get projection statistics.

+This method has a required `name` argument, which is a Python `str` that specifies the name of a projection.

-This method also has seven optional arguments, `name`, `all`, `transient`, `continuous`, `one_time`, `timeout`, and `credentials`.
+This method also has three optional arguments, `partition`, `timeout`, and `credentials`.

-The optional `name` argument is a Python `str` that specifies the name of a projection.
-If the name of a projection is specified, this method will return a single `ProjectionStatistics` object that represents that projection.
-Otherwise this method will return a sequence of `ProjectionStatistics` objects.
+The optional `partition` argument is a Python `str` which specifies a partition.

-The optional `all` argument is Python `bool` that can be used to request statistics for all projections.

-The optional `transient` argument is Python `bool` that can be used to request statistics for all "transient" projections.

-The optional `continuous` argument is Python `bool` that can be used to request statistics for all "continuous" projections.

-The optional `one_time` argument is Python `bool` that can be used to request statistics for all "one time" projections.

 The optional `timeout` argument is a Python `float` which sets a maximum duration, in seconds, for the completion of the gRPC operation.

 The optional `credentials` argument can be used to override call credentials derived from the connection string URI.

+This method returns a `ProjectionStatistics` object that represents the named projection.

 ```python
 statistics = client.get_projection_statistics(name=projection_name)